Rosalyn Carson-DeWitt, MD

 (UTI) with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing a UTI.
 If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

-Frequent sexual intercourse increases your risk of UTIs.
+Sexual intercourse increases your risk of UTIs.

 The following medical conditions increase your chances of getting UTIs: